VasuDev327/cs5293sp23-project2/README.md

 print(json_str)
 return output_dict
 ```
 ### Step 5 - Output <br>
 ![image](https://user-images.githubusercontent.com/102677891/234186819-2c839cd5-2a95-40f7-9f23-5e7bf9826506.png) <br>
+Under the docs folder, I have saved a screen recorded video, to show the successful run of the code.

 ## test_project2.py explaination
 In the pytest, I have Arranged, Act and Asserted the data as follows